FANzhaoxin666/zhaoxin-team/_members/b_wangpan.md

   github:
 ---

-Wang.Pan is currently an algorithm developer of Zhaoxin team.
+Pan.Wang is currently an algorithm developer of Zhaoxin team.
 He studies his Phd degree at University of Pittsburgh.